Judge vs Judge: How the Calcutta High Court got caught up in the state’s politics

 Several political observers in Kolkata acknowledged that the Trinamool Congress has acquired a reputation for exercising tight control over public recruitments in the state.

-Kolkata-based lawyer and academic Jhuma Sen told Scroll that the High Court bar also had a role in this.
+Jhuma Sen, an advocate at the Calcutta High Court, told Scroll that the High Court bar also had a role in this.
 Gangopadhyay’s order was “inappropriate and arguably falls short of judicial decorum expected of judges”, she said, but it was “symptomatic of a deeply politicised bar and its tussles with some benches over matters that are not necessarily always overtly political.”
 She said that these fissures had intensified in recent times.

 Sen added that “the ecosystem of the Bar here takes the shape of the given day’s politics – it often mimics it and also constitutes it”.
 As a result, due to political proxy battles between lawyers and judges, certain cases end up getting unnecessary attention, she said.